• Skip to main content

 Fast forward a few decades.
 Now I enjoy the same thing with my boys.
 We love finding outdoor ranges when we travel.
 We’ve put a lot of rounds through those same two rifles plus a number of other firearms I’ve acquired over the years.

 But I’ve also found a practical side to guns.
-With as much time as I spend alone in the mountains, the right gun makes for a peaceable companion.
+With as much time as I spend alone in the mountains, the right gun makes for a calming companion.
 I always carry, at a minimum, a tiny .22 magnum as a trail gun.
 If I get up into moose territory, I carry something with more punch, thanks to one particularly dark night in a high alpine meadow and the moose that decided to park itself on the trail.
 And stomp.
 And snort.

 I’ve Bought Guns Online